Arnab-Developer/HttpdDemo/README.md

-# Apache httpd server demo
+# Apache httpd server in docker container

 A demo app to show the usage of [Apache httpd](https://httpd.apache.org/) server in a docker container.
 This is a website with some html and jQuery in it and stored in [docker hub](https://hub.docker.com/r/45862391/httpddemo)